The SCAN study has ended as of July 31, 2022. Learn more about the history and accomplishments of the study here.

 Withdrawing your Consent.

-- You may discontinue your participation in this public health activity at any time.
+- You may discontinue your participation in this research study at any time.

 To recruit you for research